 It’s perhaps the equivalent of the well-known Turing test, which is the ultimate challenge with computer technology — could a computer have the ability to exhibit intelligent behaviour equivalent to, or indistinguishable from, that of a human?

 Farfetched?
 No. In fact, computer companies have been pursuing the goal of the Turing test in a feverish race.

 This same thing will happen in the concrete industry with 3D printing — indeed, it’s a bold goal that some people are already thinking about in terms of the transformative trends sweeping the industry today.

 Here’s the thing — we might see these big bold bets be achieved sooner rather than later.
-I continually emphasize to my clients that the future is happening all around them, and that it’s happening faster than they think.
-In China, an entire 4,305 sq foot, 2 story home has been printed with a 3D printer, with walls as thick as 8 feet and with 9 foot ceilings.
-It too 45 days from start to finish, and was printed in one go at the building site.
+I continually emphasize to my clients that the future is happening all around them and that it’s happening faster than they think.
+In China, an entire 4,305 sq foot, 2 story home has been printed with a 3D printer, with walls as thick as 8 feet and with 9-foot ceilings.
+It took 45 days from start to finish, and was printed in one go at the building site.

 Consider this office building in Dubai which was printed in concrete using a 3D printer (from my slide deck).

-There are fascinating trends which come from the ability to 3D print with concrete.
+There are fascinating trends that come from the ability to 3D print with concrete.
 We can get more flexible designs, with concrete that is warped or twisted.
 Waste is significantly reduced, new design concepts are suddenly possible, and we can cut down on the cost of manufacturing.
-People are talking about the fact that it will lead us to an era in which we can “design for deconstruction” — printing in such a way that when a building is eventually decommissioned, we can dissassemble it rather than blowing it up!
+People are talking about the fact that it will lead us to an era in which we can “design for deconstruction” — printing in such a way that when a building is eventually decommissioned, we can disassemble it rather than blow it up!

 Where is the world of construction headed?
 Consider this: